oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-the-authorize-attribute-to-secure-actions-or-controllers/rule.md

 ```

-::: greybox
-Figure: Good Example – Using the Authorize attribute to check for appropriate roles
+::: greyboxFigure: Good Example – Using the Authorize attribute to check for appropriate roles